Here I am, Athanasios.

 My friends call me either Sakis or Thanos.
 You can refer to me with any of these two.

-I am a graduate MSc student in Biotechnology at DTU that sometimes thinks creating quirky biology stuff.
+I am a biotech-driven scientist who was educated at IHU and DTU and that sometimes thinks about creating quirky biological stuff.
 I hold myself from doing that ( yet! ), unless there is someone that would want to collaborate with me, and do the next crazy thing in bioengineering together.

 I could call my personality as amiable, agreeable, and gregarious.
 Others recognize me as quick-witted, proactive and diligent.
 Dreaming, breathing, and experiencing biology is what gives me vitality.
 Rethinking life, making it amenable to never seen before alterations with an open-eye while pushing the boundaries, is what I aim.